rancher/elemental-docs/docs/machineregistration-reference.md

 Contains the cloud-configuration to be injected in the node.
 Both yip and cloud-init syntax are supported.
 See the [Cloud Config Reference](cloud-config-reference.md) for full information.

+The cloud-configuration provided in this field is not evaluated during the installation, it is just added to the node so it gets evaluated on reboot.

 #### config.network

 Contains the Declarative Networking configuration, supporting integration with [CAPI IPAM Providers](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220125-ipam-integration.md#ipam-provider).